ankurdhar07/python-note-and-projects/notes/Type Casting in Python/README.md

 print(c)
 print(type(c))

-🚀 How to Run
+🚀 How to Run:

 1. Ensure Python 3.x is installed.

-2. Save this script as type_casting.py.
+2. Save this script as main.py.

 3. Run the script:
-python type_casting.py
+python main.py

-💡 Example Output
+💡 Example Outputa:

 6
 The sum of both numbers is 22